ngu0029/ml-dl/serverlessML&TFonGCP/README.md

 - Open c_batched.ipynb.
 - In Cloud Datalab, click on Clear | Clear all Cells (click on Clear drop-down menu, select Clear all Cells).
 - Read the narrative and execute each cell one by one.

+**5. Lab 5 (Distributed training and monitoring):**
+- Navigate to datalab/training-data-analyst/courses/machine_learning/tensorflow.
+- Open d_traineval.ipynb.
+- In Cloud Datalab, click on Clear, then click on Clear All Cells.
+- Read the narrative and execute each cell in turn.